 There are a large number of specialized technical distros that offer support for different devices and systems while providing software package configurations, but here is where you will find the Best Linux Distros.
 If you are new to the Linux community you may wish to consider distros such as Ubuntu or Mint.
 However, for developers and programmers, you may wish to consider Arch Linux or openSUSE.
 If you are looking for security and privacy, you may lean towards Tails or Qubes OS.
 If gaming is your thing, consider Steam OS or Game Drift Linux.
 You may be looking to switch from a Windows system to a Linux system that provides more stability and want an easy transition, there is a distro for that as well.
 Many of these systems choose Debian as their base for software.

 Why Use Linux?
 Why Not?

+Whether you are simply looking for a stable operating system or a complete server for your community or business, Linux Dedicated Server Hosting provides something for everyone.
 From the reasons above, you can see the answer to “why use Linux?” might well be “Why not?”.
-Linux has plenty going for it, and the points it has in its favor are only becoming more relevant with time.
+Linux is a high-performance operating system that has plenty going for it, and the advantages it has in its favor are only becoming more relevant with time.
 So why not try a Linux system today, and find out if it’s right for you?